double128/PAM-1.1.1-Opengear/README.md

 Then, return to the top directory of the CDK and run `make user/pam_only`.
 Everything should compile perfectly.
 You do not have to run `./configure` as the CDK will handle this process for you.
 You may need to run the make command again as it tends to fail the first time due to some text file.
 It is fine to run the compilation process again.

 You should now have a installation folder containing the compiled files in `pam/build/Linux-PAM-1.1.1-install`.
 All the PAM files are contained there.
+These files are then placed in `/lib/security` in the `romfs` folder, and then `make image` is used in the CDK's top directory.
+A file called `image.bin` is created in `/images` and can be uploaded to the CM71xx through the web interface.

 **DO NOT USE THE ROMFS COMMAND FROM THE CDK'S MAKETOOLS**.
 You do not want to overwrite the pre-existing libpam libraries.
 This will cause issues with the CM and will cause it to stop functioning entirely (you will need to netboot it; I would know, I have bricked my CM71xx many times through experimentation).

-#### Notes
+### Notes
 This version of PAM does not come with pam_limit, pam_pwhistory, or pam_timestamp.
 These do not compile at all with uClibc.

 As an additional note, if you are to compile the files yourself, it *must* be compiled with `pam_adduser`.
 The files for this are in the "src" folder.
 The patches included will add a folder for `pam_adduser` and will look for the makefile for it.
 If that makefile isn't present, PAM's compilation will fail.
 All you have to do is take the .c and makefile in the pam_adduser folder and move them to the pam_adduser folder at `Linux-PAM-1.1.1/modules/pam_adduser`.